jetspiking/IoT_Exercises/README.md

 | Tactile button | 2x | One for each traffic light |

 **Hardware Scheme**
-The following hardware scheme has been followed.
-For the exact pin connections, please check the main.cpp file.
+The following digital pins have been connected from the ESP32 to LED and buttons:
 | Digital Pin | Connected |
 | :---: | :---: |
 | TrafficLight 1 Red LED | 18 |